greenmg2003/osu-mg-reload/README.md

 #                                 ~ Important ~

-~⚠ The Project (along with big project - osu!
-Gacha Club) no longer affiliates and no longer supports Gacha Community anymore, starting from 15th May, 2024, until the end of 14th April 2025.
-That doesn't mean I stopped supporting the game, but please DO NOT refer this as a part of Gacha Community anymore.
-We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.~ (This statement is subjected to be changed later)

-Update on 24/03/2025 from Mg (me): I might re-consider supporting the community after the below community has done something worse to me, should the community choose to and welcome me and this project back

-Update on 14/04/2025 from Mg (me): With the release of Gacha Story coming in 15/04/2025, I'll give the community the second chance to test

 ⚠ **The Project (along with big project - osu!
-Gacha Club) also no longer affiliates and no longer supports RGVN, starting from 20th March, 2025.
-Their defamation behind my back has disgusted me.** Should they continue to consume this project to defame members of the project and caught red-handed, I'll file a lawsuit.
+Gacha Club) IS NOT a part of Gacha Community.** That does not mean I stopped supporting the game.
+We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community like in the past.
+[Read here to understand why](https://github.com/greenmg2003/osu-mg-reload/blob/main/project_direction.md).
+All the hatred that I received that is like "Ew Gacha" or "Gacha is disgusting" will be redirected to community, I do not have time to deal with that.
+The community does bad thing and they must suffer the consequences themselves, not me.

-⚠ **We DO NOT welcome member of RGVN (except explicit cases), Gacha players and other players who are woke LGBTQ+ (or should I say, the predators), and Gacha Kids (Gacha Players who are less than 14 years old).** If you are like that, and you wanna call me homophobic and disgusting guy, go on, I don't care.
-As stated, this project is only for the one who wish to sail on same boat with me and support me.
+⚠ **We DO NOT welcome kids from Gacha Community who are 16 years old and below, or cringe, heat content creators.** As stated, this project is only for the one who wish to sail on same boat with me and support me.

-✳ For 4.2.x: The skin is only SD-based, HD elements will be reworked once I have plenty of time to do
+✳ For 5.1.x: The skin is only SD.

 ✳ Want to contribue?
 [Great, read this first before contributing!](https://github.com/alphamg2003/osu-Mg-reload/blob/main/CONTRIBUTING.md)

-✳ Some issues mentioned in the changelog are from osu-mg-skin, you can go there and check
+✳ There might be some issues mentioned in the changelog that are from [osu-Mg-skin](https://github.com/greenmg2003/osu-Mg-skin), you can go there and check

 #                          ~ Mg's team in the skin - List of people ~